heatcrypto/heat-microservice/README.md

 Built real-time blockchain applications on HEAT with the HDK.

 Write your blockchain applications in developer friendly TypeScript, add them to your local HEAT server `scripts` folder and expose your real time application to the world.

+### Technology

+HEAT is not just a cryptocurrency, HEAT is an application development platform that allows anyone to built blockchain driven real-time applications which are backed by the fast and decentralized HEAT network.

+Applications for HEAT are written in [TypeScript](https://www.typescriptlang.org/) (which is a __much better__ type of JavaScript) which are compiled automatically to JavaScript and loaded __into__ HEAT by placing your compiled JavaScript in the `scripts` folder.

+When HEAT sees your application it loads it in the [Java embedded JavaScript engine (Nashorn)](https://en.wikipedia.org/wiki/Nashorn_(JavaScript_engine)) which makes your application 'part' of HEAT.

+A side effect of using the Java JavaScript engine is that your code, while coded in TypeScript, basically runs as scripted Java which exposes all standard Java classes including all core HEAT Java classes to your application.

+Through this mechanism HEAT applications can do anything a full-on Java application can do, expect with your HEAT application to:

+* Connect to __any__ type/make of database
+* Connect to __any__ legacy system using __any__ protocol supported by Java
+* Use Java's __superior multi-threading__ support (not available in other JavaScript runtimes)
+* Directly interface with HEAT and have Real-Time instant notifications of __everything__ that happens on the HEAT network
+* Create __any__ type of HEAT transaction
+* Connect to __any__ other HEAT server on the network

+HEAT applications offer the power of Java and the flexibility and overall joy of working with TypeScript.

 # One time setup

-To get started writing HEAT applications you need to prepare your development environment, wheter you are developing on Linux, Mac or Windows the steps involved are roughly the same.
+To get started writing HEAT applications you need to prepare your development environment, wheter you are developing on Linux, Mac or
+Windows the steps involved are roughly the same.

 ### Install Visual Studio Code